 - Blurting out responses and finishing sentences

-- Squirming and fidgeting or constantly playing around with hands and feet (unable to stay still)
+- Squirming, fidgeting, or constantly playing with hands and feet (i.e. unable to stay still)

 The Next Step: The Conners Rating Scale

-If you do end up believing that your child may have ADHD, you may be recommended to review your child's behavior using the Conners rating scale.
-Although this is not the only behavioral assessment that is recommended, it has been said to be effective and may be a useful tool in helping future specialists learn more about what symptoms your child has.
-The Conners Comprehensive Behavior Rating Scale (C-CBRS) is designed to help identify behavioral, academic, and social issues in children and young adults aged 6 to 18 and is commonly used as a tool to gauge ADHD in those who fall within this age group.
-While hyperactivity and impulsivity or inattentiveness can be found in this test, some other behavioral and mental health issues that can be evaluated through this test include…
+The Conners Comprehensive Behavior Rating Scale (C-CBRS) is designed to help identify behavioral, academic, and social issues in children and young adults aged 6 to 18.
+It is commonly used as a tool to gauge behaviors associated with ADHD in those who fall within this age group.
+While both presentations of ADHD can be assessed through this test, other behavioral and mental health issues that can be evaluated include…